tdhintz/tesseract4win64/README.md

 # tesseract4win64
-charlesw/tesseract 4.0 build for x64 Windows.
+charlesw/tesseract 4.0 build for x64 and x86 Windows.

-This is a Win64 build of tesseract 4.0.0 beta, leptonica 1.75.3, and charlesw/tesseract .Net wrapper.
+This is a build of tesseract 4.0.0 beta, leptonica 1.77.0, and charlesw/tesseract .Net wrapper from September 10th sources.

 Tesseract 4.0.0 was built with OpenMP as follows.